The following are based on family stories from clients that we have helped.

-Karen had all the information she needed to be able to initiate a conversation that weekend with her father and step-mother about the need to consider moving to an Residential Care home.
+Karen had all the information she needed to be able to initiate a conversation that weekend with her father and stepmother about the need to consider moving to a Residential Care home.

-John contacted Senior Moves as his father-in-law, Ray, was in a rehabilitation hospital and would shortly need to move to an Residential Care home.
-Ray is a 93 year old gentleman who had been living alone since his wife passed away about 12 months prior.
+John contacted Senior Moves as his father-in-law, Ray, was in a rehabilitation hospital and would shortly need to move to a Residential Care home.
+Ray is a 93-year-old gentleman who had been living alone since his wife passed away about 12 months prior.
 Ray had a fall at home and fractured his hip.
-After a period of rehabilitation Ray was assessed as needing permanent residential care and accommodation.
+After a period of rehabilitation, Ray was assessed as needing permanent residential care and accommodation.

 Ron met with Ray's family that Saturday morning at the hospital coffee shop and then at Ray's bed, with some of his family members in attendance.

-Ray engaged Senior Moves to provide an Residential Care placement package assisting with all aspects of placement.
+Ray engaged Senior Moves to provide a Residential Care placement package assisting with all aspects of placement.

-During the meeting Ron explained the fees and charges in Residential Care homes and talked about what Ray could expect an Residential Care home to be like.
+During the meeting, Ron explained the fees in Residential Care homes and talked about what Ray could expect a Residential Care home to be like.

-Ron also found out about Ray needs and preferences to help find an Residential Care home that would be suitable for him and meet his expectations.
+Ron also found out about Ray's needs and preferences to help find a Residential Care home that would be suitable for him and meet his expectations.
 Ray was very clear that he wanted the Residential Care home to be close to a particular daughter and son-in-law; that he wanted "a nice standard of accommodation" and he wanted to find a placement quickly.

-After the meeting Ron returned to the Senior Moves office and undertook a search in the database.
-He came up with a shortlist of five homes with modern accommodation, including single rooms with ensuite, and contacted them to find out about vacancies.
+After the meeting, Ron returned to the Senior Moves office and undertook a search in the database.
+He came up with a shortlist of five homes with modern accommodation, including single room with ensuite, and contacted them to find out about current vacancies.
 Three of the homes had vacancies and would be willing to meet with Ray and consider offering him a room.

 Ron prepared a report with her recommendations and delivered it to Ray on the Tuesday after the meeting.
 Ray discussed the report with family members and then contacted Ron to say he wanted to visit one of the homes in particular.